 Please contact email@example.com for more information.

-The University's LGBT Staff Network exists to ensure that the views and concerns of LGBT staff are represented and considered at
+The University's LGBT Staff Network exists to ensure that the views and concerns of LGBT staff and PhD students are represented and considered at

 Please contact firstname.lastname@example.org for more information.